chaaz/versio/docs/vcs_levels.md

   - `none|local|remote|smart`: sets the minimum acceptable interaction: will complain and exit if the level can't be reached.

+- application
-- some commands have a default min and max values: e.g. `set` has `max=none`, which are overriden by your choices except `auto`.
+  - some commands have a *default* min and max value: e.g. `set` has `max=none`, which are overriden by your choices except `auto`.

-- Some commands have command-level min and max values which can *narrow* your choice: the command-level min represents what's required for the command to run: the command-level max represents the features that are used.
+  - Some commands have *required* min and max value, which represent what's necessary for the command to run.
+  - Every command will use a *negotiated* min and max value, which represent what's actually available in the repo.
+  - The actual level used is the max of the intersection of the default, required, and negotiated ranges.

 - if you don't use `auto`, some things might not go as planned.